Paper Trails

 Remember New State and Federal Legislation Changes for the Upcoming Year

 Depending on what state you do business in, there may be some new compliance challenges to consider.
-For Maine businesses, start preparing for the State’s retirement mandate that begins in April of 2023.
+For Maine businesses, start preparing for the State’s retirement mandate that begins in 2024.
 You can also check out our webinar about this program on our YouTube channel.

 Can’t find what you’re looking for?
 Contact our local team.